RedisLabs/redislabs-docs/content/rs/networking/cluster-lba-setup.md

 ## Intercluster communication considerations

-Redis Enterprise supports several topologies that allow inter cluster replication, these include Active/Passive (https://docs.redislabs.com/latest/rs/databases/import-export/replica-of/) and Active/Active (https://docs.redislabs.com/latest/rs/databases/active-active/) deployment options.
+Redis Enterprise supports several topologies that allow inter cluster replication, these include [Active/Passive]({{<relref "/rs/databases/import-export/replica-of.md">}}) and [Active/Active]({{<relref "/rs/databases/active-active/">}}) for deployment options.
 When your Redis Enterprise software clusters are located behind load balancers, you must allow some network services to be open and defined in the load balancers to allow the replication to work.

 ### Active Passive

 For Active Passive communication to work, you will need to expose database port(s) locally in each cluster (as defined above) but also allow these ports through firewalls that may be positioned between the clusters.

-### Active Active
+### Active-Active

-For Active Active communication to work, you will need to expose several ports, every database port and several control plane ports as defined in https://docs.redislabs.com/latest/rs/administering/designing-production/networking/port-configurations/.
+For Active-Active communication to work, you need to expose several ports, including every database port and several control plane ports as defined in [Network port configurations]({{<relref "rs/networking/port-configurations.md">}}).
 Pay attention to services that are marked with Connection Source as "Active-Active".
 These ports should be allowed through firewalls that may be positioned between the clusters.